seacrabsam/patch-arachnophobia/README.md

 Patch-S Spider -> Ravager.
 Death animation is buggy.

 Only use ONE of these patches.
-Add MPQ file to Data folder and delete WDB folder before logging in.
+Add MPQ file to data folder and delete WDB before logging in.